Frequently Asked Questions

 Do you have a fine arts program?

 Music lessons are offered at a very reasonable cost at the school.
 We also compete in the Old Dominion Association of Church School (ODACS) academic, Bible, and fine arts competition.
-We could be wrong here, but it appears over half of our school is engaged in music lessons, so if you are interested, get on the list!
+We could be wrong here, but it appears over half of our school is engaged in music lessons, so if you are interested, get your student on the list early.

 Do you have field trips?

 Each class goes on at least two field trips throughout the year to places like Ft.
-McHenry, Gettysburg, Harper's Ferry, the National Aquarium in Baltimore and Washington, D.C.
+McHenry, Gettysburg, Harper's Ferry, the National Aquarium in Baltimore, Kennedy Center in Washington, D.C, and Cairo, Egypt.